BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Price.md

 - Moral terms can't be reduced to non-moral ones
 - Rationalism (virtue = to be guided by praxtical reason) is true
 - Non-instrumental and overriding value of morality are true
 - Intuitionism is true: we can grasp principles of benevolence independently of grasping principles of justice.
 And they may conflict.
 Then, to resolve the conflict, we need third grasping of principles
+- Argues that Hutcheson’s belief in a moral sense requires him to reject realism and the metaphysical independence of morality.